 SELECT TOP 20 total_worker_time / execution_count AS Avg_CPU_Time, Execution_count, total_elapsed_time / execution_count as AVG_Run_Time, total_elapsed_time, ( SELECT SUBSTRING( text, statement_start_offset / 2 + 1, statement_end_offset ) FROM sys.dm_exec_sql_text(sql_handle) ) AS Query_Text FROM sys.dm_exec_query_stats ORDER BY Avg_CPU_Time DESC

 If a query only runs once, it can have a maximum average run time.
-Therefore, we need to carefully examine the results because the total effect on the SQL is low as compared to queries that have medium average run time and run more times in a day.
+Therefore, we need to carefully examine the results because the total effect on the SQL is low compared to queries that have medium average run time and run more times in a day.

 3- Fine-tuning queries

 The important concept to know is how to write down queries and apply indexes.
 This concept allows the SQL optimizer to find an optimized plan to perform processes that we want it to perform.
 We get more sophisticated optimizers with the release of a new SQL Server.
-This optimizer will cover up our errors in writing less optimized queries; it also fixes any bugs found in the previous optimizer.
-Despite this, we still need to tell the optimizer what to do for it to do its job efficiently.
+This optimizer will cover our errors in writing less optimized queries; it also fixes any bugs found in the previous optimizer.
+Despite this, we still need to tell the optimizer what to do to do its job efficiently.

 To make the thought-out guesses why SQL Server is taking certain actions, we need to understand the advanced search and sorting algorithms of the SQL Server.
-After examining and finding out the queries that need to be tuned, we need to find out how the Server is interpreting them using the execution plan.
+After examining and finding out the queries that need to be tuned, we need to find out how the Server interprets them using the execution plan.
 Things we need to consider during the execution plan:

 - Find out the operators that take most of the query cost.